 WHAT TO DO ABOUT IT: Pay attention to what triggers your urge to shop.
 Is it friends, family or people you see online?
-If so, what boundaries can you put in place so that you’re shopping decisions are not influenced by others.
+If so, what boundaries can you put in place so that your shopping decisions are not influenced by others?

 This is a big one, my friends.

 Every time you shop, you aren’t really buying “stuff”.
 Instead, you’re buying a story.